roldanalex/Personal-Assistant-AI/README.md

 - **📁 Multi-File Support**: Upload multiple images for comprehensive analysis
 - **⚡ Real-time Interaction**: Live response streaming for natural learning conversations
 - **📚 Knowledge Building**: Connect new concepts to previous learning for deeper understanding

+## 🆕 Latest Updates

+- **Speech-to-Text**: Browser-based dictation is available via the microphone button.
+Speech is transcribed and appended to the chat input so users can edit before sending.
+- **Camera & Multi-Image Input**: Attach multiple photos (or take pictures on mobile) in a single message.
+Lucy analyzes images together to provide consolidated answers.
+- **Document Ingestion**: Upload PDF, Word (.docx), Excel (.xlsx/.xls) and CSV files.
+Text is extracted for PDF/DOCX (with a notice for scanned PDFs) and Excel sheets are converted to CSV-like text for model context.
+- **Improved Previews**: Uploaded images show inline previews with filename, size, and basic dimensions; non-image files show a compact document entry.
+- **Safe Web Tool**: A registered `perform_google_search` tool allows controlled Google Custom Search queries (requires environment variables for API key and search engine ID).

+- **Admin Env-Var Checker & UI Warning**: The app now checks for required environment variables at startup and surfaces a clear admin-visible warning banner.
+Administrators see a persistent notification on login to help diagnose missing configuration.
+- **Configuration Test Script**: A helper script `scripts/check_google_search.R` is included to validate Google Custom Search credentials and connectivity before enabling web lookups.

+These additions greatly improve multimodal workflows (audio + images + documents) and make Lucy more helpful for homework, lab reports, and document-driven tasks.

 ## 🚀 Getting Started